dan2097/opsin/README.txt

 ##################################################

-The easiest way to use OPSIN is to use the standalone jar available from sourceforge. java -jar opsin-0.6.1.jar will give you a command line interface to convert names to CML (Chemical Markup Language) opsin-0.6.1.jar includes InChI and CML output and all dependendencies core-0.6.1.jar does not include dependencies and InChI output support inchi-0.6.1.jar does not include dependencies, depends on JNI-InChI and core, and adds InChI suppport.
+The easiest way to use OPSIN is to use the standalone jar available from sourceforge. java -jar opsin-0.6.1-jar-with-dependencies.jar will give you a command line interface to convert names to CML (Chemical Markup Language) opsin-0.6.1-jar-with-dependencies.jar includes InChI and CML output and all dependendencies core-0.6.1.jar does not include dependencies and InChI output support inchi-0.6.1.jar does not include dependencies, depends on JNI-InChI and core, and adds InChI suppport.
-The main classes are uk.ac.cam.ch.wwmm.opsin.NameToStructure for CML and uk.ac.cam.ch.wwmm.opsin.NameToNameToInchi for InChI
+The main classes are uk.ac.cam.ch.wwmm.opsin.NameToStructure for CML and uk.ac.cam.ch.wwmm.opsin.NameToInchi for InChI

 To use OPSIN as a library within Java add opsin-0.6.1.jar to your classpath then: